raffaem/pdfsak/README.md

 python3 setup.py install --user
 ```

-A new command `pdftools` is now available in your PATH.
+A new command `pdfsak` is now available in your PATH.

-## Where can I find the examples?
+## Examples

-All the examples can be found in the `examples/scripts` directory.
+All the examples can be found in the `examples/scripts` directory ([GitHub link](https://github.com/raffaem/pdftools/tree/master/examples/scripts)).

 Take a look at this directory to learn how to achieve the above and more.

+Also, check the help by running:

+    pdfsak --help

 ## GUI

-pdftools currently has no GUI but only a CLI.
+pdfsak currently has no GUI but only a CLI.

 ## Requirements